mduez/mduez.github.io/docs/Research/for-interested-students.md

 most dramatic case one could imagine of spacetime curvature driven by its own dynamics.

+*But what if I just look at a black hole.
+Won't I see something?*

+Remember, what you see when you look in a particular direction isn't necessarily what is *there* in that direction, just what light is hitting your eye coming from that direction.
+Given some light sources near a black hole, one can trace the paths of light rays through the curved spacetime to determine what an observer at some location would see.
+Often there is a "shadow" range of directions in which a close observer would see black.
+This means that no light is coming to your eyes from these directions.

+*What if I stick my hand inside the horizon to feel what's going on inside?*

+This is not recommended.
+To stay in one piece, the rest of you will be crossing inside soon afterward.
+On the bright side, your hand that crosses the horizon first won't go numb--by the time nerve signals from your hand reach your head, your head will be inside the horizon.
+As a matter of fact, you won't even know when you've crossed the horizon.
+It's empty space and locally won't seem in any way special.
+From the perspective of an observer right at the horizon, the horizon is moving outward at the speed of light, and the observer would need to move at the speed of light just to keep up.
+(This can be seen by looking at the light cones above.)

 ### What equations go into a numerical relativity simulation